Stochastic Minimum-Cost Reach-Avoid Reinforcement Learning¶

 - Cost critic loss: Standard TD.

-- Convergence: Under standard step-size and bounded parameter conditions, almost surely converges to a generalized stable point of the surrogate objective in the sense of differential inclusion (Appendix B.2).
+- Convergence: Under standard step-size and bounded parameter conditions, the method almost surely converges to a generalized stationary point of the surrogate objective in the sense of differential inclusion (Appendix B.2).

 Key Experimental Results¶